TULiberalArts/Religion/pages/next-stops.md

 # meta-data variables
 title: Next Stops
 description: >-
-  Religion majors develop an in-demand skill set.
-With a degree in religion from Temple University, the world is at your fingertips.
+  See what’s possible with a degree in Religion from the College of Liberal Arts at Temple University.
+Learn more about study abroad, careers in religious studies, and transfer options.
+Make your declaration, visit us, know about our deadlines, and apply!
   keywords: 'careers in religious studies, apply, transfer, visit'
 # custom variables
 ---